yamunmeow/yamun.me/src/content/blog/blog-1.md

 When Savarnas move abroad, they suddenly embrace a simplified version of intersectionality: “I am brown, therefore I am oppressed.”
 Sure, racism and xenophobia are real.
 But where does caste fit into this picture?
 It usually doesn’t.
 At best, caste is reduced to dinner-table nostalgia about family surnames or “which region are you from?”
 At worst, it’s twisted into a new form of victimhood: “We’re being oppressed by the state back home because of reservations.
 I didn’t get into an Indian Institute of Technology (IIT) because of quotas.”

 This is where anthropology-trained me wants to bang my head against the nearest ethnographic table.
-Because data tells us the opposite.
+Because **data tells us the opposite**.
 Savarnas are still absurdly overrepresented in positions of power.

-But **data says otherwise**.

 ---